Nivalyx/osu-wiki/wiki/Medals/en.md

 ## Dedication

-The **Dedication medals** are medals that are being awarded upon reaching certain playcount milestones in any game mode.
+The **Dedication medals** are medals that are being awarded upon reaching certain playcount milestones in a single game mode.

 ### List of obtainable Dedication medals